munificent/craftinginterpreters/book/optimization.md

     Dynamic typing will place some restrictions on how far you can go, but there is still a lot you can do.
 Or maybe you want to take next big leap and add a static type system to Lox.
-That will certainly give your compiler a lot more information to work with.
+That will certainly give your front end a lot more to chew on.

     <aside name="cooper">